-ERIMM RGB Color Encoding.
+ERIMM RGB Color Encoding

 The RIMM RGB color space is defined to have a luminance dynamic range that can encode information up to 200% of the exposure value associated with a normally exposed perfect (100%) diffuse white reflector in the scene.
 This should be adequate for many applications such as digital cameras.
 However, for some applications, most notably scanned photographic negatives, this luminance dynamic range is insufficient to encode the full range of captured scene information.
-For these cases, a variation of the RIMM RGB color space is defined, referred to as Extended Reference Input Medium Metric RGB (ERIMM RGB).
+For these cases, a variation of the RIMM RGB color space is defined, known as Extended Reference Input Medium Metric RGB (ERIMM RGB).
+For more information on ERIMM RGB, the reader is referred to Ref.
+9.